AFLplusplus/AFLplusplus/README.md

    activated (`export AFL_USE_ASAN=1 ; export AFL_USE_UBSAN=1 ;
    export AFL_USE_CFISAN=1 ; `
  * one should fuzz the target with CMPLOG/redqueen (see above)
- * At least 1-2 should fuzz a target compiled with laf-intel/COMPCOV (see above).
+ * one to three should fuzz a target compiled with laf-intel/COMPCOV (see above).

 All other secondaries should be used like this:
- * 1/2 with MOpt option enabled: `-L 0`
+ * A third to a half with the MOpt mutator enabled: `-L 0`
  * run with a different power schedule, available are:
    `explore (default), fast, coe, lin, quad, exploit, mmopt, rare, seek` which you can set with e.g. `-p seek`